ichuang/pyqsp/README.md

 ## Citing this repository

-To cite this repository please include a reference to [our paper](https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.2.040203), [Chao et al.](https://github.com/alibaba-edu/angle-sequence), and [Efficient phase-factor evaluation in quantum signal processing](https://arxiv.org/abs/2002.11649).
+To cite this repository please include a reference to [our paper](https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.2.040203), [Chao et al.](https://github.com/alibaba-edu/angle-sequence), and [Efficient phase-factor evaluation in quantum signal processing](https://arxiv.org/abs/2002.11649), or reference the file linked below.

+> [!TIP]
-> :round_pushpin: A full, bibTeX-formatted list of references can be found [in this plaintext file](https://github.com/ichuang/pyqsp/blob/master/CITATION).
+> A full, bibTeX-formatted list of references can be found [in this plaintext file](https://github.com/ichuang/pyqsp/blob/master/CITATION).

 ## Repository version history